Nikolina Ristović: 2000s

-In late summer 2008, she left HRT for Nova TV, Croatian private TV station, thus reuniting with Siniša Svilan who had in the meantime become the head of programming at Nova.
+In late summer 2008, she left the state-run HRT for privately-owned Nova TV, thus reuniting with Siniša Svilan who had in the meantime become Nova's head of programming.
 Once there, she got added to the daily Red Carpet stable of hosts, eventually getting her own timeslot with a slightly-modified version of the show named Red Carpet Light.

 Arguably her biggest break came in late September 2008, almost simultaneously to her network switch, when she was announced as one of the four hosts of Operacija Trijumf (local Star Academy version for the five Balkan countries that used to be a part of Yugoslavia) alongside Milan Kalinić, Ana Mihajlovski, and Maca Marinković.
-Weekly appearances on the hugely popular 3-month long reality singing contest that aired on 6 networks and was seen by a large audience throughout Balkans led to a surge of popularity for her as well as expanded career opportunities outside Croatia.
+Weekly appearances on the hugely popular 3-month reality singing contest that aired on 6 networks and was seen by a large audience throughout Balkans led to a surge of popularity for her as well as expanded career opportunities outside Croatia.
 Among those are co-hosting the 2009 Pjesma Mediterana festival in Budva with Ognjen Amidžić during early June 2009 and being slated to appear in a recurring acting role in a Serbian sitcom.

 Throughout 2009 and 2010, she continued appearing on Nova TV programmes.
 She worked as a studio co-host during seasons 2 and 3 of the Farma reality show alongside Mia Kovačić and Dražen "Kocka" Kocijan.
 Pišek also took over for Ana Stunić hosting IN magazin.
 In fall 2010, she was cast in a recurring role on the Croatian daily soap opera Najbolje godine: from November 2010 until June 2011, Pišek ended up appearing in 89 episodes of the show.

 2010s

 In the aftermath of her appearances on the hugely-popular Operacija trijumf, simultaneously to working on Nova TV in Croatia, Pišek began devoting more attention to raising her profile in the Serbian media market with regular appearances in the country's tabloids and lifestyle magazines.
 Furthermore to the end, in 2011, her collaboration with the young Serbian pop singer Saša Kovačević was arranged via a song called "Idemo do mene".

-Throughout late summer and early fall 2011, the news of her transfer to RTV Pink and relocation to Serbia received a lot of play in different media outlets throughout the Balkans.
+Throughout late summer and early fall 2011, the news of her transfer to RTV Pink and relocation to Serbia received a lot of media attention throughout the Balkans.
 The show she was eventually attached to on Pink was a newly launched weekly late-night programme meant to compete with a more established Veče sa Ivanom Ivanovićem, which was going into its third season on the rival 1Prva network.

 From 2012 to 2013, she was the host of the dating show Sami u tami on Prva TV.
 She was the host of the showbiz magazine Exkluziv in 2016. for same television.

 From September 2013 to 2014, Nikolina one of Tv hosts of infotainment show Bulevar B92 on TV B92.

 In 2018, Nikolina worked for Happy TV, and show that she was hosting on that network was the first season of the quiz Soba sreće along with Ivan Bauer.